 Requisite and Incompatibility

-Students must have an effective working knowledge of painting principles and techniques, some knowledge of painting history and the contemporary field and have developed the fundamentals of an independent practice.
+Students must have an effective working knowledge of visual arts principles and techniques, with some knowledge of art history, art theory, and contemporary practice.
+Students are expected to have developed an understanding and application of the fundamentals of independent studio practice.

 Tuition fees are for the academic year indicated at the top of the page.